 Confirm If Your Car Is With The Repo Man

 There is a decent possibility that your vehicle will be repossessed whenever.
-Repossession is possible at whenever and anyplace, without prior warning.
+Repossession is possible whenever and any place, without prior warning.

 These rights are set up by the contract you signed and your state’s law.
 For instance, on the off chance that you do not make reasonable installments on the vehicle.

-Your bank may reserve the right to “repossess” — or reclaim your vehicle without going to court or notify you ahead of time.
+Your bank may reserve the right to “repossess” — or reclaim your vehicle without going to court or notifying you ahead of time.